 • Overview on head-and-neck tumours – S. Alfieri, IT

 • Introduction to rare tumours – P. Casali, IT

 • Modern management of melanoma – S. Martin Algarra, SP

-Information on PART 2 (live weekend on 16-17 October) will follow soon.
+Information on PART 2 (live weekend on 16-17 October) is available here.